isabellachen/resume/resume.md

 # Hi!
 I'm Isabella.

 I'm a Full Stack Software Engineer, and I work with **JavaScript**.
 I've been developing apps and websites for three years, and I've worked on many projects with a wide variety of technologies.
-Most of my earlier projects are NodeJS projects, with MongoDB.
+Most of my earliest projects are NodeJS projects, with MongoDB.
 I've also developed a couple of Facebook apps, and even a library to [convert a Typeform into a conversation on Facebook Messenger](https://medium.com/typeforms-engineering-blog/making-bots-with-typeform-12212d5740f8).

 I'm interested in working in a fast paced environment with a tech stack I want to work with, and plenty of interesting challenges.